CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 If you register the Prediction Engine object as Singleton or Static, you will get into trouble because it is not thread-safe.

 You could then think, okay, let's make it static but thread-safe with the [[ThreadStatic] attribute](https://docs.microsoft.com/en-us/dotnet/api/system.threadstaticattribute?view=netcore-2.2)? - Well, using the `[ThreadStatic]` attribute in ASP.NET apps is pretty dangerous.
-It might initially look that it is working, but write some async code (async/await) in your controllers and it'll probably stop working.
+It might initially look that it is working, but write some async code (async/await) in your code and it'll probably stop working.
 Also, the mainstream approach for object's lifetime in ASP.NET Core is to use DI (Dependency Injection).
 Using static objects usage sometimes and DI other times would be very confusing, as well.

+If you want to learn more about it, see [this discussion with David Fowler](https://github.com/aspnet/AspNetCore/issues/1371) recommending not to use `[ThreadStatic]` in ASP.NET Core apps.

+Other possible approaches could be to use [multi-threading synchronization primitives](https://docs.microsoft.com/en-us/dotnet/standard/threading/overview-of-synchronization-primitives) such as *critical sections*,  *locks*, *mutex*, etc., but those locks would create a bottleneck in your code which won't be optimized for high-scalable scenarios.

 # The solution: Use Object Pooling for PredictionEngine objects